Sharon McDougall - Updated - 1st February 2024 - 2 minutes to read

 There are various procedures in Scotland that can help you escape debt if you’re struggling to keep up repayments.
 These include the government-backed Debt Arrangement Scheme (DAS), and Scottish Trust Deeds, which both prevent legal action being taken against you by your creditors.

 Alternatively, you may simply need to formulate and work to a monthly budget that guides your spending and prevents your financial situation from worsening.
-You also have the option of negotiating with creditors informally, but you should make sure the results of successful negotiations are confirmed in writing by the lender(s).
+You also have the option of negotiating with creditors informally, but you should first make sure the results of successful negotiations are confirmed in writing by the lender(s).

 If you would like further information and guidance on how personal debts can affect a spouse or partner, Scotland Debt Solutions can help.
 We provide reliable professional advice, and can help you to escape debt for good.
 Call one of the team for a free same-day meeting – we work from four offices around Scotland.